Schema Therapy

 Schema therapy was developed by Dr. Jeffrey Young and is recognized by the American Psychological Association.
 It is an integrative and comprehensive therapy involving various theories from various treatments, including behavioral, attachment, cognitive, gestalt, and psychodynamic therapies.

 Cognitive-behavioral therapy (CBT) is often used to treat mental health symptoms related to behaviors.
 However, the schema therapy model focuses more on the importance of therapeutic relationships and a patient's emotions while utilizing some core concepts of CBT.
-It may also integrate behavioral techniques such as exposure therapy or activity planning.
+Schema therapy may also integrate behavioral techniques such as exposure therapy or activity planning.

 Jeffrey Young developed schema therapy for people whose mental health concerns were not solved using cognitive therapy.
 Schema therapy is often used to treat personality disorders, with a core belief that personality disorders may stem from unmet emotional needs during childhood.